Classical Violinist

 Bio

-Throughout her musical journey, Xiachu has been selected to participate in various renowned musical festivals, including Festival del Lago, ENCORE Chamber Music Institute, and Green Mountain Chamber Music Festival.
-In the summer of 2017, she was handpicked from a pool of over a thousand applicants to join NYO-China, featuring Music Director of the Seattle Symphony, Ludovic Morlot, along with celebrated pianists Yuja Wang and Olga Kern.
-The New York Times lauded her performance, stating: "If [the Carnegie Hall performance] was a test run for this new venture, these Chinese musicians scored big."
+In 2017, Xiachu was selected from a pool of over a thousand applicants to join the inaugural NYO-China.
+Under the baton of Ludovic Morlot, Music Director of the Seattle Symphony, and sharing the stage with pianists Yuja Wang and Olga Kern, the orchestra performed at Carnegie Hall to critical acclaim. *The New York Times* praised the performance, stating, “If [the Carnegie Hall performance] was a test run for this new venture, these Chinese musicians scored big.”

 Education